Food quality and Health

 Industrially-farmed Atlantic salmon is marketed as a so-called super food, but it is not good for you.
 We know that 200g of farmed salmon contains more fats than a Big Mac and medium fries.
 Factors of greatest concern include:

-• Ethoxyquin (banned in Europe) added to fish food to control combustion in transport
+- Ethoxyquin (pesticide/herbicide and preservative banned in Europe since 2017) added to fish food to control combustion in transport

-• Use of astaxanthin to colour the salmon flesh orange
+- Use of industrial astaxanthin to colour the salmon flesh orange

 For more information on this, and the impact of salmon farming on stocks of Antarctic Krill, see our Salmon Farming Methods page.